apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

 <br>
-2. Connect to the console via RTT
+2. Connect to the console via RTT:

 ```no-highlight